Does the law school recommend a specific pre-law curriculum?

 The Admissions Committee begins reviewing completed applications in late fall.
 We notify applicants in writing of the Committee's decision, on a rolling basis, until we fill the class.
 We only mail letters to applicants whom we admit.
 If you receive a thin envelope from us, open it - it contains good news.

 All JD applicants who are admitted to Colorado Law are automatically considered for merit scholarship money.
 No other application is necessary.
 Colorado Law also offers scholarship money to our 2L and 3L students through a competitive application process each spring.
 Detailed information can be found here.

 Do you have a waitlist?

-We establish a waitlist beginning in January and notify those who are listed.
+We establish a waitlist beginning in the fall and notify those who are listed.
 The waitlist is not ranked.
 The waitlist is reviewed periodically on an as-needed basis.
 Applicants are notified if there is any change in decision.

 Do you offer deferred admission?

 We grant deferrals on a case-by-case basis, with particular deference for active duty military, Teach for America, and Peace Corps service.
 Admitted applicants who need to defer their entrance into Colorado Law should email the Assistant Dean of Admissions at email@example.com to discuss their situation.